liqvidjs/liqvidjs.org/docs/guide/overview.md

 ```
 Since you will be using these a lot, you might want to define a shortcut for them in your text editor.

+:::info

-Internally, elements are hidden by setting `opacity:0; pointer-events: none;`, and shown by removing these attributes.
+Internally, elements are hidden by setting `opacity:0; pointer-events: none`, and shown by removing these styles.
 This operates outside of React rendering.
 The reason for using these styles instead of

 * `visibility: hidden;` is that an invisible element can have visible children with the latter approach, whereas our approach allows us to hide an element without recursing into its children.